michaelbrady4/perfect-ratio/README.md

 ## Find Big Timers on Your Instagram (People You Follow That Don't Follow Back)

-## Steps to run:
+## Steps to run (assumes user already has python, pip, and git installed):
 1. Clone repository in a terminal
     - `git clone git@github.com:michaelbrady4/identify_big_timers.git`
+2. Change directories into folder
+    - `cd identify_big_timers`
-2. Install requirements
+3. Install requirements
     - `pip install -r requirements.txt --upgrade`
-3. Change directories into folder
-    - `cd identify_big_timers`
 4. Run Flask app
     `python app.py`
 5. Go to local development server in a browser that shows up in the terminal